bdjjo/aagi-2026-central-africa-analysis/docs/methodology_and_limitations.md

    causal effects, incident rates, investment figures, or public-opinion measures can be derived from the supplied material.

-## 6. Scope note — six countries, not the full region
+## 6. Scope note: six countries, not the full region

 This repository's scope is fixed to the **six countries on report page 2**.
 Central Africa is variously defined; the Economic Community of Central African